vdsabev/overstate/README.md

 ### Wait, I want to run this library on a potato, how big is it?
 Always going on about size, are you?
 Well, [the minified code](https://unpkg.com/derpy) is around 1.7KB, or 953 bytes gzipped.
 I hope you're happy.

 No?
-If you really want to go all the way down in size, you can import directly from individual files like `derpy/store` and see if that helps you reduce it even more.
+If you really want to go all the way down in size, you can import individual files like `derpy/store` directly and see if that helps you.
 I think we all know why you're so obsessed with size though, and we're secretly laughing at you.

 ### This code offends me and my cat
 Hey, this isn't a question!
 Don't you have something better to be upset about, like global puberty or senseless acts of violins?